-Meals will be served family-style in an air-conditioned dining hall that can accommodate 550 people.
+Meals will be served buffet-style in an air-conditioned dining hall that can accommodate 550 people.
 Each table seats 8 people and assigned table(s) are used throughout the week.
-Waiters from each Troop will assist in serving and cleaning up during each meal.
+Waiters from each Troop will assist in cleaning up after each meal.

 Each unit is assigned table(s) on Sunday and will use the same table(s) throughout the week.
 Please arrange your unit seating so at least one adult is present at each table.
 At least one Scout per table is assigned waiter duty for each meal.
-Waiters should be at the dining hall with clean hands 15 minutes before each meal.
-Waiters deliver food from the kitchen area to the tables and assist dining hall personnel with cleanup following the meal.
+Waiters assist dining hall personnel with cleanup following the meal.